 Offered multiple times throughout the fall and spring semesters, this session is suggested for first-year and new students as an introduction to the various experiential education opportunities that are available through VSB and the University.
 Freshmen/sophomore-level leadership and externship programs, internships, CoOps, and opportunities for earning academic credit for participation in internships/CoOps are discussed.
 Pre-registration is not required.
 View a schedule of Internship/CoOp Basics Sessions.

-Held daily in Bartley 1063, this hands-on workshop is designed to be the first step that students take in starting their internship search.
+Held weekly in Bartley 1063, this hands-on workshop is designed to be the first step that students take in starting their internship search.
 Conducted as small group sessions, students are provided with hands-on, personalized guidance and explore valuable resources including GoNOVA Jobs, Linkedin, and NovaNetwork (alumni database).
 To register for an Internship Action Plan workshop, contact the Clay Center, Bartley 1054; (610) 519-5532.
 Each student is required to bring a laptop.

 Once students have attended an Internship Action Plan Workshop and started on the internship search, additional support is provided through individual appointments.